Use Cases

 This approach provides a straightforward method for managing small-scale database setups via the Kubernetes operator, while advanced users can opt for full Terraform-based management to integrate MongoDB with broader infrastructure.

-Kubernetes-specific Custom Resources
+Custom Kubernetes-specific Resources

 Traefik IngressRoute

 In this use case, the user manages Kubernetes Ingress routing for Traefik.
-They can either copy an existing Traefik IngressRoute Custom Resource Definition (CRD) directly into the editor in Console, or create a new one from scratch.
+They can either copy an existing Traefik IngressRoute Infrastructure Resource Definition (CRD) directly into the editor in Console, or create a new one from scratch.
 This approach provides users with fine-tuned control over how Ingress routes are configured.

 Alternatively, users can opt to create the resource from the Marketplace.
 This version offers simplified management of key configuration fields, such as the host and service name, making the process more accessible for users who may not need the full flexibility of direct CRD management.